david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 `~/inference_engine_samples_build`

 This is where sample applications are installed, after they are compiled.
 You will have to compile most of the samples.

+NOTE: Starting with 2019.r2, there's an additional directory that also includes samples, inference_engine_demos_build, but we won't be using this for the current tutorial.

 ## <a name="dldt-installation-directory-structure"></a> Installation Directory Structure

 After you installed the Intel® Distribution of OpenVINO™ toolkit to the `<INSTALL_DIR>`, the DLDT root directory is created: `<INSTALL_DIR>/deployment_tools`.
 This directory contains all the DLDT components files and includes the following key directories: